top of page

 This is directly linked to Section 50 Bis timing for employment income and other withholding situations.

-If you want GENTLE LAW IBL to set up a risk controlled e-Withholding Tax Thailand 2026 workflow for your company, we can coordinate with your accountant and banking setup, define your certificate protocol under Section 50 Bis, and implement a monthly compliance checklist that is audit friendly.
+If you want GENTLE LAW IBL to set up a risk-controlled e-Withholding Tax Thailand 2026 workflow for your company, we can coordinate with your accountant and banking setup.
+We will define your certificate protocol under Section 50 Bis and implement a monthly compliance checklist that is audit-friendly.
 Book a consultation via gentlelawibl.com.

 • e-Withholding Tax is a Revenue Department initiative designed to reduce withholding tax paperwork burdens and support certificate verification, developed with the Thai Bankers Association and financial institutions.

-• Your withholding tax certificate obligation still matters.
+• Your withholding tax certificate obligation remains significant.
 Revenue Code Section 50 Bis sets certificate issuance requirements and timing rules, including special timing for employment income certificates.

-• The biggest SME risks are operational: inconsistent payee data, unclear ownership, and weak reconciliation, not only tax rates.
+• The biggest SME risks are operational: inconsistent payee data, unclear ownership, and weak reconciliation, not just tax rates.

 1. Misconception: If I use e-Withholding Tax, I do not need to care about certificates anymore.